Sri Lankan suicide bomber's mother and sister 'co-operating fully' with NZ Police from home in South Auckland

 The family now live in a modest house in South Auckland, and refused to comment on the extent of their involvement in the police investigation into the bombings, spanning NZ Police and Sri Lankan authorities.

-"We are just cooperating with police, whatever they want to know, that's about it," the believed brother-in-law of Mohamed told the Herald.
+"We are just cooperating with police, whatever they want to know, that's about it," the believed brother-in-law of Mohamed told the Herald .

 NZ Police confirmed they have been in touch with relatives of a suspect involved in the Sri Lankan bombings living in New Zealand.